PrincetonUniversity/intro_ml_libs/jax/README.md

 ## Example Job for GPU Version

-First obtain the JAX script.
-Also, the compute nodes do not have internet access so we have to download the data on the head node:
+Run the commands below to submit the test job.
+Recall that the compute nodes do not have internet access so we have to download the data on the head node in advance.

 ```bash
 $ ssh <YourNetID>@tigergpu.princeton.edu